pw398/pw398.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 # Solving LDA

 We haven't discussed the specifics of the algorithms used to solve LDA, and there are several, such as Gibbs sampling, variational inference, and expectation-maximization (EM).
 The Scikit-Learn model utilizes variational inference.
-Each of these could warrant an article to themselves, and for the sake of brevity, I will avoid going down those rabbit holes in this article.
+Each of these could warrant an article to themselves, and for the sake of brevity, I will avoid going down the rabbit holes in this article.

 There are also many variants of LDA, such as Correlated Topic Models (CTM), Hierarchical Dirichlet Process (HDP), and Dynamic Topic Models (DTM).
-And, we are not limited to only the bag-of-words method of vectorization; we could alternatively rely on methods like TF-IDF and continuous word embeddings.
+We are also not limited to the bag-of-words method of vectorization, and could use something like TF-IDF of continuous word embeddings.
+Furthermore, we could take into account word-sequence information, using bi-grams or tri-grams, etc., or treating sentences as sub-documents.

 # What's Next?

-The next article will be about practical application.
+The next article will focus on practical application.
 We will:

 - Link up to the Reddit API, because its free of cost and restrictions, and conducive to topic modeling.
 - Use the visualization tool <code>pyLDAviz</code> to produce some cool and interactive visualizations.